yukiekajita/Leaflet-Earthquake-Project/README.md

 # Leaflet-Earthquake-Project
 The USGS collects a massive amount of earhquake data from all over the world each day.
 I built a new set of tools to visualize their earthquake data.

-First, I used the dataset from the url: "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson" that gives us the past 7 days all earthquake data with geoJson format.
+First, I used the dataset from the url: "https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson" that gives us the past 7 days' earthquake data with geoJson format.

 And then, I created a map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

-   * My data markers reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
+   * My data-markers reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
 Earthquakes with higher magnitudes appear larger circles and earthquakes with greater depth appear darker in color.

    * I used the depth of the earth data in km using the third coordinate value for each earthquake.